Rape Culture – Part 2/3: The difference between victim blaming and the systemic participation of women

 - From a purely ethical point of view this advice is wrong: Because no matter how a woman dresses, self- determination over one’s own body is a basic human right.
 The responsibility for any form of assault always lies with the perpetrator, never with the victim.
 To blame the behaviour of a woman as a reason for a transgression against her is always an excuse of an offender, nothing else.

 - From a purely pragmatic view this advice is correct: Because in a patriarchal society women, who dress revealingly, are harassed more often than a women who dresses modestly.
-A woman who, due to such a warning, choses to wear modest clothing reduces the danger of disrespectful treatment and sexual assault.
+A woman who, due to such a warning, choses to wear modest clothing reduces the danger of unfair treatment and sexual assault.